 - Share and post signage on hand hygiene and respiratory etiquette.
-Enforce no-spitting policies. - Recommend that non-skaters, including coaches, wear non-medical masks (also known as face coverings).
-Skaters should consider wearing masks pre- and post-activity.
-Provide education on the proper use of non-medical masks.
+Enforce no-spitting policies. - All participants and support personnel must wear non-medical masks (also known as face coverings) at all times.
+Provide education on what constitutes a non-medical mask, and the proper use of non-medical masks.
 Coaches should consider options such as electronic whistles to avoid blowing into a standard whistle.

-- Provide supplies for members to use during club events for hand hygiene and respiratory etiquette.
+Provide supplies for members to use during club events for hand hygiene and respiratory etiquette.
 Examples include hand sanitizer, disposable tissues, and a trash bin (preferably with a closed lid) for disposing tissues and other PPE.
-If bringing a trash bin on ice, ensure no metal components are touching the ice as it will leave a groove. - Consider alternatives for vulnerable populations, including older adults and those with
+If bringing a trash bin on ice, ensure no metal components are touching the ice as it will leave a groove.

-- compromised immune systems.
+- Consider alternatives for vulnerable populations, including older adults and those with compromised immune systems.
 Reducing the group size for these individuals may be an option. - Ensure that participants bring their own labelled water bottle, preferably filled at home.